2024–25 NFL playoffs: NFC: Philadelphia Eagles 55, Washington Commanders 23

-AFC Championship: Kansas City Chiefs 32, Buffalo Bills 29
+AFC: Kansas City Chiefs 32, Buffalo Bills 29

 This was the seventh playoff meeting between the Bills and Chiefs, and the fourth in five seasons.
 The Chiefs lead the historical playoff series 4–2, including the 2021 AFC Divisional Game, where the Chiefs offense orchestrated a game-tying drive in the final 13 seconds of regulation.
 The most recent playoff meeting came in the 2023 AFC Divisional Game, which the Chiefs won 27–24 in Buffalo en route to winning Super Bowl LVIII after Bills kicker Tyler Bass missed a potential game-tying field goal wide right in the final two minutes of regulation.
 The last conference championship meeting was the 2020 AFC Championship game, which the Chiefs won 38–24.
 In the regular season, the Bills defeated the Chiefs 30–21 in Buffalo during Week 11.

 This was the seventh straight AFC Championship Game appearance (and eighth overall) for the Chiefs.
 The eighth team to win back-to-back Super Bowls, they became the fourth team to reach the Super Bowl in three consecutive seasons, after the 1971–1973 Miami Dolphins, 1991–1993 Buffalo Bills, and 2016–2018 New England Patriots; however, Kansas City is the first team to win two straight Super Bowls and then return for a third consecutive year, as the Dolphins lost their first, the Patriots their second, and the Bills all three.
 This is the seventh overall AFC Championship Game appearance for the Bills, who have not won a conference since their four consecutive AFC Championship Game victories from 1991 to 1994, one of which (1993) was against the Chiefs; that game is also the last time they beat the Chiefs in the playoffs.